-Prolonged high blood sugar levels may damage your blood vessels, including those in your kidneys.
-As a result, about 1 in 3 adults with diabetes also have kidney disease (2).
+Prolonged high blood sugar levels may also damage your blood vessels, including those in your kidneys.
+As a result, about 1 in 3 adults with diabetes have kidney disease (

-People with kidney disease should also monitor their protein intake, since the kidneys may struggle to filter waste products from protein metabolism.
-On the other hand, people with end stage kidney disease may need more protein (
+People with kidney disease should also monitor their protein intake since the kidneys may have difficulty filtering waste products from protein metabolism.
+However, people with end stage kidney disease may need more protein (

-Here are 11 foods to avoid if you have kidney disease and diabetes.
+Here are 5 foods to limit or avoid if you have kidney disease and diabetes.

-Processed meats are made by drying, salting, curing, or smoking meats to enhance their flavor, texture, and shelf life.
-Bacon, deli meats, sausage, and jerky are some common types of processed meats.
+Processed meats — such as bacon, sausage, and jerky — are made by drying, salting, curing, or smoking meats to enhance their flavor, texture, and shelf life.

 Healthy kidneys can easily remove excess phosphorus from your blood, but this isn’t the case when you have kidney disease.